 This app works like any other: you list an item with pictures and a description.
 Once a buyer is interested in your item, you can arrange a meetup for the exchange.

-And because VarageSale checks both buyers and sellers identity, it’s much safer than other websites like Craiglist.
-Plus it’s free to use.
+And because VarageSale checks both buyers’ and sellers’ identities, it’s much safer than other websites like Craiglist.
+Plus, it’s free to use.

 16. Material World

 GREAT FOR: high-quality items good enough to gift to a best friend

 Material World works just like thredUP.
 You get a free mailing kit for your clothing (but you need to pay a $5 deposit), you send it in, and then you get an offer from the company in a few days.